SierraTecnologia/Facilitador/docs/inspiracao/laravel-attributes.md

 ### Eager loading

-**Rinvex Attributes** takes into account the powerful Eloquent eager loading system.
+**Facilitador Attributes** takes into account the powerful Eloquent eager loading system.
 When accessing an entity attribute in an Eloquent model, it will be loaded just in time as Eloquent does when working with relationships.
-However we can work with **Rinvex Attributes** using Eloquent eager loading for better performance and to avoid the n+1 query problem.
+However we can work with **Facilitador Attributes** using Eloquent eager loading for better performance and to avoid the n+1 query problem.

-**Rinvex Attributes** has a special relationship name reserved for loading all the registered attributes.
+**Facilitador Attributes** has a special relationship name reserved for loading all the registered attributes.
 This relationship is called `eav`.
 When using `eav` for loading values, it will load all the attributes related to the entity we are playing with, as if you explicitly included all relations in the `$with` model property.

 #### Lazy eager loading